michaelGorokhovsky/michaelgorokhovsky.github.io/projects.md

 subtitle: Some of the things I have worked on
 ---
 ## Website and Rrandom Number Generator
-### Languages/ frameworks used: HTML/ CSS/ React js/ Express js
+### Languages/ frameworks used: HTML/ CSS/ React js/ Express

 ![Snapshot of Website](/img/CPS530.jpg)